alekrutkowski/eurodata/README.md

 - **browseDataList** -- based on importDataList, shows an HTML table (generated with [xtable](https://cran.r-project.org/web/packages/xtable/index.html)::[xtable](http://www.rdocumentation.org/packages/xtable/functions/xtable)) in a browser with a list of the found datasets
-- **find** -- based on importDataList, shows a textal report on the found datasets -- a ``quick-n-dirty'' way to find a Eurostat dataset witout much typing (with a keyword or a few keywords)
+- **find** -- based on importDataList, shows a textal report on the found datasets -- a ``quick-n-dirty'' way to find a Eurostat dataset without much typing (with a keyword or a few keywords)

 ## Installation